DiseaseTranscriptomicsLab/compbio-app-server/README.md

 [downloadDockers]: shinyproxy/download-shinyproxy-dockers.sh

-### Other relevant commands
+### Essential Docker Compose commands

+- `docker-compose up -d --build`: build Docker images and run the server in detached mode
-- `docker-compose down`: stop the server and all services
+- `docker-compose down`: stop the server and all its services
 - `docker-compose restart shinyproxy`: restart a specific service (in this case, `shinyproxy`); useful after changing the configuration of a single service and to avoid restarting the whole server